 I recommend that you get the approval of your family physician before starting any new exercise program and couple the workouts with a healthy diet and good hydration.
 These bands may be small, but they are fierce and can still cause injury if used incorrectly.

-These exercises can be combined as one resistance band workout that works your upper and lower body.
+These resistance band workouts can be combined as one resistance band workout that works your upper and lower body.
 Or, you can incorporate these into your normal workout routine as a warm-up or for additional accessory work.

 Sit on the floor and slip the booty band over your legs to just above the knee.
 Put your hands behind your neck and alternate the opposite knee to the opposite elbow.